poupouxios/custom-light-mvc/README.md

   ```script
     cd public && APPLICATION_ENV=local php ../db/seed.php create new_user
   ```
   * **execute**: It parses the `db/seed-data/` folder and check each class if its being executed in order to not execute it again.
-There is a table in the database called `seed_migrations`, which stores the `class_name` being executed and what the timestamps.
+There is a table in the database called `seed_migrations`, which stores the `class_name` being executed and the timestamps.
   ```script
     cd public && APPLICATION_ENV=local php ../db/seed.php execute
   ```